Andros – History and Mythology

 History of Andros during prehistoric and archaic times

-The history of Andros during the prehistoric and archaic period mentions the first inhabitants of the island Pelasgians.
+The history of Andros during the prehistoric and archaic periods mentions the first inhabitants of the island Pelasgians.
 Then came Kares, later the Phoenicians, the Cretans, and finally the Ionians.
-At the time of copper, the settlements that have experienced particular acne are Mikrogiali, Plaka and Strofilas, considered the largest preserved settlement of the Neolithic Age of the Aegean!
+At the time of copper, the settlements that have experienced particular acne are Mikrogiali, Plaka, and Strofilas, considered the largest preserved settlement of the Neolithic Age of the Aegean!
 The settlements of Zagora and Ypsilis know great acne in the years 900-700 BC, as evidenced by the traces of the settlement, were revealed in Zagora (near Zaganiari).
-The predominant version is the one that wants Andros as the first settler of the island.
+The predominant version is the one that wants Andros as the first settler on the island.

 History of Andros during the Classical era

 The history of Andros during the classic era finds the island to have its capital in Paleopolis.
 The prosperity of this period is evident from the rich coinage and the impressive statue of Hermes of Andros (a copy of Hellenistic years, Archaeological Museum in Chora).
-In the 7th century BC the Andreeans together with the Halkides founded in Chalkidiki 4 cities – Apoikies, Acantho, Argilo, Sani and the famous Stageira homeland of philosopher Aristotle.
+In the 7th century BC the Andreeans together with the Halkides founded in Chalkidiki 4 cities – Apoikies, Acantho, Argilo, Sani, and the famous Stageira homeland of philosopher Aristotle.
 One of the best-preserved monuments of the Hellenistic period is Agios Petros Tower, built in a cylindrical shape.
 Dionysus was the preeminent god of worship of the inhabitants.

 History of Andros during the Athenian hegemony and the Peloponnesian War